JanneMattila/www/docs/_posts/2023/11/2023-11-20-how-virtual-network-service-endpoints-work.markdown

 Above routing definitions are more specific and thus override our `to-nva` route.
 Traffic is therefore directly routed to the Storage account.

+It's also important to understand [how Azure selects a route](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-networks-udr-overview#how-azure-selects-a-route):

+> **If multiple routes contain the same address prefix**,
+> Azure selects the route type, based on the **following priority**:<br/>
+> 1. User-defined route
+> 2. BGP route
+> 3. System route

-Let's test this in practice.
+Let's test our scenario now in practice.
 I will enable `to-nva` route for 120 seconds and then remove it similarly as in previous test.

 SSH gets stuck as previously:

-{% include imageEmbed.html width="90%" height="90%" link="/assets/posts/2023/11/20/understanding-virtual-network-service-endpoints/ssh-stuck.png" %}
+{% include imageEmbed.html width="90%" height="90%" link="/assets/posts/2023/11/20/how-virtual-network-service-endpoints-work/ssh-stuck.png" %}

 However, our application continuous to pump data to the table storage without any issues:

-{% include imageEmbed.html link="/assets/posts/2023/11/20/understanding-virtual-network-service-endpoints/table-storage-works.png" %}
+{% include imageEmbed.html link="/assets/posts/2023/11/20/how-virtual-network-service-endpoints-work/table-storage-works.png" %}

 So it works as expected.
 Traffic to the Storage account is not impacted by the UDR.
 This also explains why you don't see this traffic in your NVA logs.